 How do you decide if microlearning will suit your training needs?
 For this, you will have to look into the organizational results you wish to achieve.
 If you want your employees to master specific skills or tasks, microlearning can help.
 These brief modules prepare employees for performing precise tasks and improve their productivity.
 However, selecting microlearning is just the first step – microlearning design has to be right for the right results.

-If you are looking for training that is varied and effective, microlearning design can be leveraged to develop a variety of formats – infographics, quizzes, videos, podcasts and more and can focus on specific objectives.
+If you are looking for training that is varied and effective, microlearning design can be leveraged to develop a variety of digital formats – infographics, quizzes, videos, podcasts and more, and focus on specific objectives.
 How do you decide which part of your training is best suited for microlearning?

-The frequency, importance, difficulty and the risk factors related to the task determine whether it can be taught with microlearning.
-If the frequency of performing the task is high, for instance using a specific software every day to accomplish certain tasks, then microlearning can add value; when it is low microlearning, can provide the required just-in-time support.
+The frequency, importance, difficulty of learning, and the risk factors related to the task determine whether it can be taught through microlearning.
+For instance, if the frequency of performing a task is low and not very risky, microlearning can provide just-in-time support.

 This will help establish an alignment throughout the design, development, and delivery process to ensure microlearning adds value.
-The desired results are then translated into the desired performance (what people have to be able to do to achieve the results).
-Once you list the performance expectations you have from your employees, zero in on the desired performance objective.
+The desired organizational results are translated into the desired performance (what people have to be able to do to achieve the results).
+Once you list the performance expectations you have from your employees, zero in on the desired performance objectives.

 Of course, for microlearning design to be effective, it’s also important to consider the conditions under which the performance must take place such as the environment and available tools and resources, the criteria for performance and appropriate instructional strategies.
 All this put together determines the form or shape of the microlearning asset.

 - Target audience – the identity of your audience, their capabilities, their existing knowledge and their access to devices they may use for microlearning.

-- Type of content associated with your objective – the different types of content include facts, concepts, principles, procedures and processes.
+- Type of content associated with your objective – the different types of content include facts, concepts, principles, procedures, and processes.
 Based on the content, you will haveto follow a suitable instructional procedure.

 - Form (or type) of microlearning – the form or type will depend on the intended purpose, what you are trying to do for your learners.
-If for example you have to demonstrate the steps of a process, you can use a video; whereas you can use an infographic to display a set of dos and don’ts.
+If for example, you have to demonstrate the steps of a process, you can use a video; whereas you can use an infographic to display a set of dos and don’ts.

 - Learning analytics – the data available after measuring and monitoring your learners will help you improve the existing microlearning solution or decide on another solution, as needed.